jacobMonayer/generate-cars-objects/README.md

 ### The Properties are Color, % remainPower, number of doors, cargoAttached of each vehicle is random
 ### A consumer task which receive the vehicles created by the producer and print the all object`s properties
 ### The vehicles print order on the console needs to be with the same order created by the producer task
+### The consumer is receiving objects from the producer using linked list